aestim/liquidity-stress-testing-real-estate-pf/README.md

 ## 📌 Executive Summary

 **Project Profile:**

-* Commercial parking tower development adjacent to new district court
+- Commercial parking tower development adjacent to new district court
-* 77% initial LTV, 3.4x leverage
+- 77% initial LTV, 3.4x leverage
-* **Critical 3-month window** between completion (Month 16) and refinancing (Month 19)

-**Key Finding:** ~90% probability of failure (default or refinancing failure) under base-case assumptions, driven by:

-1. Only 3 months post-completion to generate trailing NOI for refinancing
-2. High construction rates (10-18%) continuing during this critical window
-3. Insufficient revenue to cover debt service → rapid equity erosion
+- Anchor Tenant Secured: 1st floor fully leased to E-Mart Everyday (Fee-based: 4% of monthly revenue), providing a guaranteed baseline cash flow and driving traffic.

+**The Core Risk:** Despite securing a blue-chip anchor tenant, the project faces severe liquidity risk due to a critical 3-month window between completion (Month 16) and refinancing (Month 19).
+The compounding PF interest (~220M KRW/mo at 14%) drastically outpaces the initial NOI, leading to rapid equity erosion before the property can be fairly valued for refinancing.

 ---